Bruxism and TMJ Treatment in Korea

 TREATMENT 2

-The treatment, commonly called Botox therapy, helps patients respond immediately, weakening muscle strength and reducing muscle thickness, reducing the side effects of bruxism.
+The treatment has an immediate effect, weakening muscle strength and reducing muscle thickness, reducing the side effects of bruxism.
 If necessary, 3-4 more injections may be needed.

 TREATMENT 3